 Not at all, honey is a bit like wine.
 The flavour is dependent on the flower, the weather and the country it comes from.
 Even honey from Ireland will vary in colour and taste depending if the bees are near heather or oil seed rape or apple trees for example.
 In very general terms, a light colour will have a light flavour and the same for dark coloured honeys.
 Try a few of them to see which one you prefer.
 Also, some are nicer for breakfast while others are great in cooking.

-It is true that you can't control where the bees fly and so in order to be certified organic the regulation states that the bees must be on a certain area of organically farmed land with no public roads.
-There is no certified organic honey in Ireland for this reason as we don't have the huge plains that the likes of New Zealand enjoy.
-Some people believe that organic honey is better for the bees as they don't have to feed on flowers that may have been sprayed with pesticides.
+It is true that you can't control where the bees fly and so in order to be certified organic the regulation states that the bees must be on a certain area of organically farmed land or wild land that hasn't been sprayed, with no other pollution hazards like public roads or industries.
+There is no certified organic honey in Ireland for this reason as we don't have huge plains of organic land needed.
+Brazil and Mexico are some of the top producers of organic honey.
+Some people believe that organic honey is better for the bees as they don't have to feed on flowers that may have been sprayed with pesticides like neonicotinoids.

 As honey varies in colour and taste, some honey is blended to guarantee a similar taste and colour all year round.
 As long as you buy your honey from a reputable supplier, this shouldn't taint the quality of the honey.

 All parts of the honeycomb are edible, so just spread it on your toast as normal!
 If you are trying it for the first time, Cut Comb honey may be a good option as it is a section of the honeycomb suspended in runny honey and so you get the best of both worlds!.